 The operation of a ship is a complex activity, especially when it is being carried out away from immediate help and at the mercy of nature.
 Optimum performance can therefore only be achieved by using the available workforce in an efficient manner.

-Here are a few procedures for watchkeeping at anchorage:
+Here are a few procedures for watchkeeping at the anchorage:

 1. Calculate the Swinging Circle